VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/02-read-content-from-a-database.md

     &lt;/dependency&gt;
 </pre>

-When testing starting locally or when running test we also need to use a local database.
+We also need a Database to actually interact with.
+When running locally or when running tests an in-memory Database is often used over connection to an external Database because its lifecyle can be managed by Spring and we don't have to worry about outages.
 H2 is a small in-memory database that is perfect for testing but is not recommended for production environments.
 To add H2 add the following dependency at the comment `<!-- TODO: ADD H2 database dependency here -->` in the local profile.

 <pre class="file" data-filename="pom.xml" data-target="insert" data-marker="<!-- TODO: ADD H2 database dependency here -->">
         &lt;dependency&gt;